RATNAKER555/WARP_PLUS_TELE_LOG/README.md

-# telegram_bot_logger
+# WARP_PLUS
-This repository is for logging the output and posting it on telegram
+This repository is for generating free GB's of data for WARP PLUS without any mod and posting the logs on telegram

 If the input is via a file ensure the file is either .txt or .csv and it is in the following format: